vmstio/docs/content/rules/accounts.md

 Depending on if our systems identify your request as a risk, we may still flag some account requests for additional review by a member of our staff.

 ::alert{type="danger"}
-All new account requests that do not complete e-mail and hCaptcha verification **within 72 hours** are automatically deleted.
+All new account requests that do not complete email and hCaptcha verification **within 72 hours** are automatically deleted.
 ::

 ## Preserving Your Account